Graduate Research Assistantships

 |50% Time||75% Time|

-*See Tuition and Fees, Section IV B. Twelve-month stipend assumes three-quarter time GRA during summer, half time GRA during academic year.
-Rates above apply to students entering the program after Aug.
-1, 2018.
+*See Tuition and Fees, Section IV B of the Graduate Student Guide.
+Twelve-month stipend assumes three-quarter time GRA during summer, half time GRA during academic year.

 The M.S. program is designed so that students can complete the course and thesis requirements within 24 months.
-Awarded M.S. students generally receive their stipends for a period of two years.
-However, given special circumstances, advisors or the Department Head may elect to extend them up to one semester.
+M.S. students awarded a GRA generally receive their stipends for a period of two years.
+However, given special circumstances, advisers or the department head may elect to extend them up to one semester.

 The Walter Scott, Jr. College of Engineering pays differential tuition for all graduate students on a research assistantship (GRA), teaching assistantship (GTA), or other assistantship (GSA).